 ACHIEVEMENT 5: Analytic applications emerge as the number one use for big data

 For everyone involved in the big data movement there seems to be consensus around what to do with the oceans of data that have been collected and categorized.
 Everyone understands that analytics unlocks the value within the data.
 Data has been captured.
 Maps have been created to chart out the kinds of data captured and the potential for extracting value.
-Analytics are now set to unlock the more than $15 trillion of value locked in these new, massive data stored created in Hadoop.
+Analytics are now set to unlock the more than $15 trillion of value locked in these new, massive data stores created in Hadoop.

 These five achievements open the door for the next phase of big data where projects will move out of the lab and into production.
 Data captured means value waiting to be realized.
 More people will gain access to the data, time to value will be accelerated, and big data will become a prime mover in company and organizational success.